vvcb/PatManPlus/index.md

 ## Restrictions of a Hospital

 Obviously there are various restrictions in place within hospitals in terms of security and the ability to install and access software.
-Please be aware of this, read through the detail within <a href="The Ward Round.md">The Ward Round</a> to fully understand the current problem.
+Please be aware of this, read through the detail within [The Ward Round](#WardRound) to fully understand the current problem.
 Also note it is not always possible to install new software on hospital servers.
 The system needs to be accessible on a shared network drive but accessible through a simple interface.
 This is why the approach has been taken to produce an _exe_ file that can be accessed through the network drives in a hospital.
 Note that the system will be standalone for each ward that wishes to use it.
 There is no need have them talk to each other.

 ## Features required